 This vote is nonbinding.
-The Board and the Nomination and Compensation Committee, which is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
+The Board and the Nomination and Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.